Trump, Kamala Harris come to Pelosi's defense after AOC criticism

 President Donald Trump and one of the women vying for his job, Democratic Sen. Kamala Harris, have found common ground — neither believe House Speaker Nancy Pelosi is racist.

-Trump made the comments defending frequent foe Pelosi when he was asked Friday about recent infighting in the Democratic party, where freshman Rep. Alexandria Ocasio-Cortez and Pelosi have been trading jabs publicly.
+Trump made the comments defending frequent foe Pelosi when he was asked Friday about recent infighting in the Democratic Party, in which freshman New York Rep. Alexandria Ocasio-Cortez and Pelosi have been trading jabs publicly.
 Ocasio-Cortez said this week that Pelosi has been "outright disrespectful" by "the explicit singling out of newly elected women of color."

 Trump began his defense of Pelosi by shortening Ocasio-Cortez's last name, and saying she's the one who's been disrespectful.